JuegaTade7175/algol68-vscode-genie-setup/README.md

 → The installation bin folder must be added to your system PATH.
 2. 🖥️ Gnuplot
 → https://sourceforge.net/projects/gnuplot/
-→ Must be installed to be invoked and executed.
+→ Must be installed to be invoked and executed for graphics.
 3. 🖥️ Visual Studio Code
 → https://apps.microsoft.com/detail/xp9khm4bk9fz7q?hl=en-US&gl=US
 → The essential program for running this historic language.